MikeTaylor/scottkit/manual/reference.md

 	Tell me what to do ? at bear
 	What?

-This is not really relevant to `sac`, but interesting trivia nevertheless.
+This is not really relevant to ScottKit, but interesting trivia nevertheless.
 It's funny to find someone's bug twenty-two years after it was created!

 =back

-Anyway, `scottfree` implements 32 flags, and a comment in the source code says that the author's never seen a game that uses a flag numbered higher than that.
+Anyway, ScottFree implements 32 flags, and a comment in the source code says that the author's never seen a game that uses a flag numbered higher than that.